 How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 TL;DR: A tokenized stock dividend may appear as a token balance adjustment, a pricing multiplier update, or a stablecoin distribution — and these are not interchangeable for accounting or tax tracking. xStocks reinvests the net dividend by adjusting a multiplier (on EVM chains, the token balance updates automatically; on Solana, the raw on-chain balance stays the same and the multiplier is applied at the display layer through the Scaled UI extension).
 Ondo treats its tokens as total-return trackers via the sValue multiplier — the same economic event appears as a higher per-token price on Ethereum or, on Solana / BNB Chain in Scaled-UI-aware wallets, as a higher displayed balance.
 Dinari is the only one of the three that distributes a separate token: USD+ (or another stablecoin) sent to verified wallets, with a 5% service fee per Dinari’s fee documentation.
-Three issuers, three mechanisms, and — once chain implementation is factored in — at least four distinct wallet-level outcomes.
+Binance bStocks, launched June 2026, fall on the multiplier/rebase side: per Binance’s support documentation, dividends and splits are handled through a Multiplier (implemented via BEP-677 / Scaled UI Amount on BNB Chain), with net dividend reinvested after applicable US withholding — though the precise rebase formula and timing are not detailed in the public materials reviewed here the way xStocks’ and Ondo’s are.
+Three primary issuer models, plus a closely related exchange-issued variant, and — once chain implementation is factored in — several distinct wallet-level outcomes.
 The bookkeeping is not interchangeable, and how each event is treated for tax purposes depends on the holder’s jurisdiction.

 Opening